tc39/notes/meetings/2017-09/sept-26.md

 - [Explainer](https://github.com/tc39/ecma262/pull/988)

-MS: (Presenting Explainer)
+MLS: (Presenting Explainer)

 SYG: I'm onboard but this is shipped.
 What is the issue with webcompat?

 BT: Was this considered before?

-MS: We had no answer as to why it was originally done this way.
+MLS: We had no answer as to why it was originally done this way.

 YK: I feel confident we did not discuss this before.